 Lisa D. Long is a choreographer, dancer, educator and licensed massage therapist.
-For thirteen years she danced professionally for Dallas Black Dance Theatre, and was a principal dancer with Dance Kaleidoscope, under the artistic direction of David Hochoy, for eight years.
+For over a deade she danced professionally, first for Dallas Black Dance Theatre, and next was a principal dancer with Dance Kaleidoscope, under the artistic direction of David Hochoy, for eight years.
 She has created roles in works by Donald Byrd, Kevin Iega Jeff, George Faison, Chuck Davis, and Jin Xing and has performed works by Talley Beatty, Andre George, Donald McKayle, Ricardo Melendez, Milton Meyers, Cleo Parker Robinson, and Dereque Whitters.

 Lisa’s concert choreography has been produced at: Chartres Cathedral and Grail Haven, France, Segerstrom Center, Highways Performance Space CA, DUMBO Dance Festival and SoloDuo Festivals NYC, Jacksonville Dance Theatre, and Oregon Shakespeare Festival.
 Her piece, “Into the Rose” was the first dance allowed to be presented within the labyrinth at Chartres Cathedral and is being further presented in labyrinths around the globe.
 In 2012 her choreography for Chevrolet won fourth place in MOFILM's Las Vegas competition.
 Backstage described her work as “imaginative and inspired.”

-She holds an MFA in choreography from CalArts, a BFA in ballet from Texas Christian University, an AA in occupational therapy form Swedish Institute NYC.
+She holds an MFA in choreography from CalArts, a BFA in ballet from Texas Christian University, an AA from Swedish Institute NYC.
 She has taught at CalArts, UCLA, and Butler University.
-At CSU Fullerton, Lisa teaches Graham-based modern technique, anatomy/kinesiology for dancers, composition, and creative dance for childen.
+At CSUF, Lisa teaches modern technique, anatomy/kinesiology for dancers, composition, and theory and critique.
+Webpage: dlongdance.com

-Educational Values: I teach from a belief that we reach our ultimate potential when we work mindful rigor, acknowledging each other’s differing individual gifts and communal contributions.
-I inform my teaching with an active and intentional, respect for people of all ethnicities, body types, genders, gender identities, religions, ages, sexual orientations, abilities, socioeconomic backgrounds, regions, and nationalities.
+Educational Values: I teach from a belief that we reach our ultimate potential when we work with mindful rigor.
+I believe that all learning processes can be uncomfortable, and awkward and from those often messy, charged environments the true magic of embodied knowledge emerges.
+I inform my teaching with an active and intentional, respect for people of all ethnicities, body types, genders, gender identities, religions, ages, sexual orientations, abilities, socioeconomic backgrounds, regions, and nationalities, acknowledging each person's differing individual gifts and communal contributions.